FedericoPozzoli/bahamas/paper/paper.md

 Uncertainties in both the stochastic signal and the instrumental noise are expected for LISA, not only in their overall amplitude but also in their spectral shapes.
 For example, variations in the astrophysical modeling of white dwarf populations can lead to fluctuations in the shape of the Galactic foreground spectrum.
 Similarly, incorporating more realistic noise components can introduce additional complexity.
 To address these shape uncertainties, we plan to integrate the Expectation value of a Gaussian Process (EGP) method, developed in [@Pozzoli:2024], as an example of a flexible parametrization.

+**Other Non-stationarity**

+The cyclostationarity associated with the galactic foreground is not the only source of non-stationarity in the LISA datastreams.
+Due to its actual orbit, LISA arm lengths will be unequal and vary over time.
+This effect introduces second-order non-stationarity in both the galactic signal and the instrumental noise.
+At present, `bahamas` is not designed to address this issue, but further investigations on this topic are planned.

 **TDI Correlations**

-Correlation between different TDI channels is expected due to the realistic configuration of the LISA constellation, such as unequal arm lengths.
+Unequal arm lengths introduces also correlation between different TDI channels.
 These correlations can be accounted for in data analysis under the assumption of stationarity, as they appear as additional off-diagonal terms in the covariance matrix at each frequency [@Hartwig:2023].
 However, such correlations have not yet been explored or modeled for the galactic foreground scenario.
 In future work, we plan to include a correlation matrix for stationary signal and noise and assess the impact of correlations in the non-stationary case.

 # Acknowledgements